rollokb/resume/resume.md

 I created clean and responsive websites with semantic HTML, and clean preprocessed CSS, which degraded gracefully in older browsers.
-I also created a number of simple web applications within Drupal for advanced searching of content and data.
+I also created a number of simple web applications within Drupal (PHP) for advanced searching of content and data.

 While I was there, I expanded the tool chain by introducing Git, SASS and Amazon